goblinfactory/Draki/README.md

 #### 5) Write some tests that test the system as described step by step in your requirements

-This is very rough pseudo code, but I trust you get the GIST!
-If you have any questions, please contact me on twitter [@snowcode](https://twitter.com/snowcode)
+If you have any questions, please contact me on twitter [@drakiSelenium](https://twitter.com/drakiSelenium)

 ```csharp